 GraphQL is the rising star of backend technologies.
-It replaces REST as an API design paradigm and is becoming the new standard for exposing the data and functionality of a server.
+It replaces REST as an API design paradigm and is becoming the new standard for exposing the data and functionality of a web server.

 In this tutorial, you’ll learn how to build an idiomatic GraphQL server entirely from scratch.
 You are going to use the following technologies:

 You’ll start by learning the basics of how a GraphQL server works, simply by defining a GraphQL schema for the server and writing corresponding resolver functions.
-In the beginning, these resolvers will only work with data that’s stored in-memory - so nothing will be persisted beyond the runtime of the server.
+In the beginning, these resolvers will only work with data that’s stored in-memory - so nothing will persist beyond the runtime of the server.

 Once you have the database connected, you are going to add more advanced features to the API.

 You’ll start by implementing signup/login functionality that enables users to authenticate against the API.
 This will also allow you to check the permissions of your users for certain API operations.